Upstatement/stream-manager/spec.md

 - **Zones.** Apply labels to specific slots.
 - For the technical specification:
     - Advanced Custom Fields support.
 This _should_ be available right out of the box without any kind of coding on our end.
-    - Theme hooks.
+    - Theme hooks/filters.
 Allow themes to add custom functionality to feeds, without being dependent on ACF.

-Under consideration:
+#### Under consideration for future:

 - **Feed preview.** From a UX perspective, it makes sense to have this, but technically is difficult to implement since the feed manager doesn't know where the feeds are implemented on the site.
 - **Export** feed configurations
 - **RSS** feeds?